TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 **Resource http://yourpc:yourport/lnmi not found*** Right now the C-DEngine is running in headless mode.
 We will add the NMI in the next step.

-## Adding the NMI Plugin to the Host
+## Chapter 3 - Adding the NMI Plugin to the Host
 Adding the NMI Runtime to the project is as easy as adding a NuGet:
 1) Open the Nuget Manager and browser for "NMI"
 You will find the CDMyNMIHtml5RT package - just add it to the project.
 You don't have to do anything to your program.cs - just run it again